plsuwu/plsuwu/src/docs/writeups/devvortex.md

 [+] Scan finished (0:00:00.860053 elapsed)
 ```

+## Initial access

-This version is vulnerable to `CVE-2023-23752`, which is an unauthenticated information disclosure vulnerability.
+This version of Joomla is vulnerable to `CVE-2023-23752`, which is an unauthenticated information disclosure vulnerability.
 We can exploit this to gain access to the CMS as a superuser with `lewis@devvortex.htb`'s credentials:

 ```
 $ ruby exploit.rb <http://dev.devvortex.htb>